assimilation/assimilation-official/README.md

 - Neo4J - http://neo4j.org/
 - py2neo - http://py2neo.org/	(<tt>pip install py2neo</tt>)

+# GettingSource

-@section GettingSource Getting Source for the Assimilation Monitoring Project The source to the Assimilation Project can be found at http://hg.linux-ha.org/
+Getting Source for the Assimilation Monitoring Project The source to the Assimilation Project can be found at http://hg.linux-ha.org/

+# MakingIt

-@section MakingIt Making The Assimilation Monitoring System from Source If you know how to use cmake, you probably already know what to do.
+Making The Assimilation Monitoring System from Source is done with cmake.

+## MakingItForLinux

-@subsection MakingItForLinux Making The Assimilation Monitoring System for *NIX Systems If not, you can follow these instructions for *NIX type systems.
+Making The Assimilation Monitoring System for *NIX Systems If not, you can follow these instructions for *NIX type systems.
 - Extract the source into "path-to-source-directory"
 - mkdir "path-to-binary-directory"